jpmorganchase/modular/docs/package-types/app.md

 modular start my-app-name
 ```

-This causes a developer server to run on port 3000, serving the app with an
+This starts a developer server on port 3000, serving the app with an additional
-additional runtime layer that provides developer experience functionalities like
+runtime layer that provides developer experience functionalities like hot
-hot reloading and on-screen error overlay.
+reloading and on-screen error overlay.

 ## Entry-point